- All Topics

-To maximize grease lubrication effectiveness, minimize cost and minimize risk of application-induced failure, lubricant manufacturers have made an effort to formulate greases that cover a variety of applications.
-These greases range from slow to high speeds, and from low to high loads, in an effort to provide a single product to meet a multitude of requirements.
-The result is general purpose grease.
+To maximize grease lubrication effectiveness, minimize costs, and reduce the risk of application-induced failure, lubricant manufacturers have begun formulating greases that cover a wide array of applications, including varying speeds and load sizes.
+These efforts were made to provide a single product that could meet a multitude of requirements.
+The result was the creation of general-purpose greases.

-A general purpose (GP) grease is designed to meet a broad range of requirements.
-It is grease manufactured to medium consistency with a medium viscosity base oil and medium wear, washout and oxidation resistance properties.
-Essentially, it is a product designed to fit the largest possible cross-section of grease lubricated components in an operation.
+A general-purpose (GP) grease is designed to meet a broad range of requirements.
+It is manufactured to a medium consistency with a medium viscosity base oil and medium wear, washout, and oxidation resistance properties.
+Essentially, it is a product designed to fit the largest possible cross-section of grease-lubricated components in an operation.

-If the demand on the lubricated components in a plant could be rated on a curve according to speed, load and environment/application severity, the resulting curve would likely resemble a Pareto chart.
-The typical application in most plants does not severely challenge a GP grease.
-Some applications would be considered tough, and may or may not be suitable for a GP grease.
-A few extreme applications will require a grease with one or more special qualities.
+If the demand on lubricated components could be rated on a curve according to speed, load, and environment/application severity, the resulting curve would likely resemble a Pareto chart.
+Typical plant applications do not severely challenge GP greases, but there are certain applications that could be considered rough conditions.
+These conditions may or may not be suitable for a GP grease, and a few of these extreme applications may require a grease with one or more specialty qualities.

-The proportion of typical, tough and extreme applications might vary considerably.
+The proportion of typical, tough, and extreme applications might vary considerably.
 This distribution has no correlation to the criticality of the mission of the grease-lubricated machines.
-Many of the tough and most of the extreme applications will require a thorough technical review to determine what special lubricant properties might be required.
-Lubricant criteria are fairly narrow at the extremes of load and speed, and therefore may require products that do not suit the vast majority of lubricated components.
+Many of the tough and extreme applications will require a thorough technical review to determine what special lubricant properties might be required.
+Lubricant criteria are narrow at the extremes of load and speed, and therefore may require products that do not suit the vast majority of lubricated components.

 Given the wide range of characteristics that may exist in the greases at any given plant, it is best to first characterize the equipment and plant conditions, then select a grease to meet the conditions.

-Keeping the objective in mind, a general purpose (GP) grease is used as a multi-application grease in a production process to reduce complexity and the potential for component failure due to misapplication.
+Keeping the objective in mind, a general-purpose grease is used as a multi-application grease in a production process to reduce complexity and the potential for component failure due to misapplication.
 Consider the following operational characteristics when selecting the GP grease.

 As the load increases, the grease’s base oil viscosity must also increase to support the load.
-If the majority of the components in the mill/plant environment are heavily loaded, it may make sense to use high-viscosity base oils for a general purpose product.
-This might be the case in a cement, steel or paper mill environment.
+If the majority of the components in the mill/plant environment are heavily loaded, it may make sense to use high-viscosity base oils for a general-purpose product.
+This might be the case in cement, steel, or paper mill environments.
 It is not uncommon to find GP greases made from 460 cSt (40°C) and heavier oils in these types of environments.

 As the speed increases or the load diminishes, the required base oil viscosity also diminishes.
 In operations with predominantly moderate to high-speed and lightly to moderately loaded applications, the grease’s oil viscosity would fall to an ISO 46 to 150 range.
-It is unusual to find highly loaded applications that also operate at high speeds that are lubricated with grease.
-This type of application would likely warrant special consideration and therefore fall outside this discussion.
+It is unusual to find highly loaded applications that also operate at high speeds and are lubricated with grease.
+This type of application warrants special consideration and therefore falls outside this discussion.

-Water can do much the same thing to the oil film because water has very low load-bearing capability.
-If water is allowed into the bearing in a free or emulsified form, the film may be compromised, leading to corrosive, adhesive, abrasive and hydrogen-induced wear.
+Water can have similar effects on the oil film because water has a very low load-bearing capability.
+If water is allowed into the bearing in a free or emulsified form, the film may be compromised, leading to corrosive, adhesive, abrasive, and hydrogen-induced wear.

 A continuous grease purge is sometimes used to prevent water and solid contaminants from entering grease-lubricated components.
 Because most greased components are not constantly purged, there is potential for moisture and particles to enter the component cavities through seals and fittings.
 Silica-laden atmospheric dust and dirt particles that enter into the load zone can scratch and abrade surfaces, generating more abrasive particles (wear debris).

 The method of application combined with the application cycle dictates the rate of application.
-The rate of relubrication is the amount of lubricant fed into the component in a given time.
+The rate of relubrication is the amount of lubricant fed into the component within a given time.

 After gaining a thorough understanding of the conditions that the majority of the equipment operates within, consider the lubricant properties that are useful in meeting the equipment requirements.

-There are a few lubricant properties that influence lubricant selection, whether GP grease, special purpose grease, oil bath or circulation lubricated applications.
-Oil viscosity, oxidation resistance, wear resistance and corrosion resistance certainly qualify.
+There are a few lubricant properties that influence lubricant selection, whether GP grease, special purpose grease, oil bath, or circulation lubricated applications.
+Oil viscosity, oxidation resistance, wear resistance, and corrosion resistance certainly qualify.
 Beyond this, the thickener type influences the dropping point and water wash resistance, both of which play a role in the selection of a GP product.
-Each of these warrants a brief look.
+Each of these warrants further discussion.

-Given the relationship between speed, load and viscosity, and given that the viscosity of the oil in the grease is the primary load-bearing mechanism, just as it is with oil lubrication - the first selection criteria is the grease’s base oil viscosity.
+Given the relationship between speed, load, and viscosity, and given that the viscosity of the oil in the grease is the primary load-bearing mechanism, the first selection criterion is the grease’s base oil viscosity.

-Because high-viscosity oil will reduce under load (fluid friction produces heat which locally reduces the base oil’s viscosity), then initially defer to the heaviest base oil viscosities the machine can tolerate and move toward lighter viscosities as high-speed conditions are considered.
+Fluid friction produces heat which locally reduces the base oil’s viscosity, causing high-viscosity oils to reduce under load.
+Because of this, it’s advised to initially defer to the heaviest base oil viscosities the machine can tolerate and move toward lighter viscosities as high-speed conditions are considered.
 As noted earlier, general purpose grease base oil viscosities in the ISO 460-plus range may be seen in operations running heavily loaded machinery.

-If extreme temperatures (high and/or low) are frequently encountered, consider the oil type and the influence of temperature change on the various types available.
-Synthetics offer a broader range of operating temperatures than petroleum oils, but even within the family of synthetics there are variations.
+If extreme temperatures, both high and low, are frequently encountered, consider the oil type and the influence of temperature change on the various types available.
+Synthetics offer a broader range of operating temperatures than petroleum oils, but even within the family of synthetics, there are variations.
 Figure 4 shows common synthetic oils by effective working temperature ranges.

 Paraffinic mineral-based oils often have a viscosity index (VI) around 95.
 With few exceptions, synthetic base oils offer greater flexibility, with VI numbers ranging from 120 to 175.
 The higher the VI, the broader the temperature range in which the product can effectively operate.

-If the application is one of high temperature and poor machine access, then it is preferable to select a product with a base oil and thickener that can withstand the temperature and resist breakdown over prolonged relubrication intervals.
-Oxidation resistance is largely a subset of the base oil selection because the base oil type will have a significant influence on oxidation resistance.
-But thickener and additive system selection also play a role.
+If the application involves high temperatures and poor machine access, then it is preferable to select a product with a base oil and thickener that can withstand the temperatures and resist breakdown over prolonged relubrication intervals.
+Oxidation resistance is largely a subset of the base oil selection – the base oil type will have a significant influence on oxidation resistance.
+Thickeners and additive system selection also play an important role.

-Wear performance is also related to base oil selection, because the viscosity of the base oil at operating temperature is the primary determinant of lubricating condition (hydrodynamic, elastohydrodynamic, mixed film or boundary) that the component will experience.
+Wear performance is also related to base oil selection because the viscosity of the base oil at operating temperature is the primary determinant of the lubricating condition (hydrodynamic, elastohydrodynamic, mixed film, or boundary) that the component will experience.

-Applications where the process employs water-based coolants or process chemicals have multiple problems to address.
+Applications where they employ water-based coolants or process chemicals have multiple problems to address.
 Water resistance is characterized by the grease’s ability to withstand one of four water-related problems, including:

-4. Spray Resistance - the ability of the grease to resist displacement from a direct impingement of the water on the greased surface (ASTM D4049).
+The ability of the grease to resist displacement from a direct impingement of water on the greased surface (ASTM D4049).

 If the thickener resists water, such as lithium or calcium soaps, then rust and corrosion inhibitors will be added to protect surfaces from water.
 If the grease is expected to remain in the bearing and prevent corrosion under wet conditions for a prolonged period (between lubrication cycles), then an added anticorrosive capability is highly desirable.

 There are several thickeners available for consideration.
-Generally, the criteria for selection of the GP grease thickener type will be compatibility with other greases used in a plant and the dropping point (which represents the grease’s temperature maximum range) that the thickener imparts to the grease.
+Generally, the criteria for selection of the GP grease thickener type will be compatibility with other greases being used and the dropping point (which represents the grease’s temperature maximum range) that the thickener imparts to the grease.

-Lubricant thickeners are generally compatible with other similarly named thickeners.
-(Polyureas are an exception.)
-Lithium thickeners are compatible with other lithium-thickened greases, lithium complex with other lithium complex greases, etc. Table 1 shows typical compatibility characteristics.
+Lubricant thickeners are generally compatible with other similarly named thickeners, with Polyureas being the exception.
+For example, lithium thickeners are compatible with other lithium-thickened greases.
+This table shows typical compatibility characteristics.

-A second rule of thumb is that the complex thickeners can be used to higher temperature ranges, frequently to 400°F (204°C), with frequent relubrication.
-If the equipment operates at sustained temperatures above 400°F (204°C) then it probably would not qualify for a general purpose lubricant.
+A second rule of thumb is that the complex thickeners can be used in higher temperature ranges, frequently to 400°F (204°C), with frequent relubrication.
+If the equipment operates at sustained temperatures above 400°F (204°C) then it probably would not qualify for a general-purpose lubricant.

-The issue of the thickener type and dropping point is central to this decision because technicians are inclined to use greases when the oil won’t stay put.
-The thickener must remain stable over a sufficiently broad temperature range such that an incidental spike in temperature will not cause the grease to thin and bleed from the application.
+The issue of the thickener type and dropping point is central to this decision because technicians are inclined to use greases when oil won’t stay in place.
+The thickener must remain stable over a sufficiently broad temperature range so that an incidental spike in temperature will not cause the grease to thin and bleed from the application.

 Selecting a grease to meet broad operational requirements requires an understanding of how the equipment runs and how the grease will respond to those operational factors.
-A well-reasoned and planned consolidation to a general purpose grease can bring dividends through reduced risk of contamination, reduced complexity and improved overall lubrication conditions.
-However, do not compromise needed machine reliability by force-fitting a general purpose grease into an application for which it is not suited.
+A well-reasoned and planned consolidation to a general-purpose grease can bring dividends through reduced risk of contamination, reduced complexity, and improved overall lubrication conditions.